veronicalan/CPSC_298/lectures/lecture03.md

 </div>

 ## Quiz
-- Concepts from past two lectures
+- Concepts from first three lectures

+## Homework
+- Use V0 to generate a front-end app using NextJS/Typescript for an App of your choice.
+Place pull request on github with committed code.

 ## References:
 - [Coding an App in 1.5 hours](https://youtu.be/kDcM_xwmP3Q)